Semantic-Infrastructure-Foundation/sif-website/docs/pages/foundation/index.md

 Defines the semantic substrate, USIR architecture, and research direction.
 Stays in lane: Architecture and research, not operations or governance.

 ### Chief Steward (Mission Guardian)
 Guards mission, protects institutional integrity, chairs the board.
 The immune system—detects bad culture or architecture before it metastasizes.
-Modeled after Mervin Kelly at Bell Labs: the steward who protected the culture while geniuses like Claude Shannon did the research.
+Protects institutional culture while researchers focus on technical work.

 → [Learn about the Chief Steward role](/foundation/chief-steward)